BZIvanov/Learning-ReactJS/Hooks/hooks.md

       // if no dependency array it will run on every update cycle
       // if we have some parameter in our watch array it will run after change allowing us to the some follow up action console.log(
-        'I will be ran before the get request, exception is only the very first render of the component' );
+        "I will be ran before the get request, exception is only the very first render of the component" );
     };
   }, [todoList]);